 • Extra plan cost: $40/month ($79 - $39)

 • Net result: You’re paying $10/month more on Grow.
-Not worth it yet for fees alone, but if you need the extra staff accounts or reports, it could still make sense.
+Not worth it for fees alone, but if you need the extra staff accounts, reporting, or inventory locations, it could still make sense.

 At $5,000/month in sales: